-Ivan Fesenko works in number theory and its intra-disciplinary interaction with other branches of mathematics.
+Ivan Fesenko works in number theory and higher number theory, and intra-disciplinary interaction with geometry and analysis.

-He was awarded grants from Germany, France, Russia, Canada, the UK and the USA.
-He has led various research projects achieving significant outcomes.
-He organized 30 international conferences and symposia.
+He was awarded grants from Germany, Japan, France, Russia, Canada, the UK and the USA.
+He has organized 35 international conferences and symposia.

-Since May 2015 he is the principal investigator of Nottingham-Oxford EPSRC Programme Grant on Symmetries and Correspondences: https://www.maths.nottingham.ac.uk/personal/ibf/symcor.html
+During the period of 2015-2021 he is the principal investigator of Nottingham-Oxford EPSRC Programme Grant on Symmetries and Correspondences: https://www.maths.nottingham.ac.uk/plp/pmzibf/symcor.html

 FESENKO, I., 2010.
 Analysis on arithmetic schemes.
 II Journal of K-theory.
 5(3), 437-557

 FESENKO, I., RICOTTA, G. and SUZUKI, M., 2012.
 Mean-periodicity and zeta functions Annales de l'Institut Fourier.
 62(5), 1819-1887

 Number theory including local number theory, higher dimensional number theory and arithmetic geometry, commutative and non-commutative class field theories, zeta functions studied via zeta integrals, arithmetic measure and integration theory on higher dimensional objects.

 Interaction of number theory with representation theory, algebraic geometry, functional analysis, measure and integration theory, infinite group theory, mathematical logic, quantum physics.

 Interaction of higher number theory with anabelian geometry and IUT.
 Applications of two-dimensional adelic analysis and geometry to the study of zeta functions of elliptic curves over global fields and the three main conjectures about them.